olmozavala/ds_health_hm_hipergator_io/README.md

 Create a folder  in the **shared** blue folder at `/blue/isc5935/shared/teamXX/data`.
 The name should be in the format of `teamXX/data` where `XX` is the number of your team (1,2 or 3).

+Copy the data of your final project to this folder in HiperGator cluster.

 Please describe the proposed organization of the data inside that folder.

 Some examples of data organization are: